 According to the provisions of Texas Government Code, Chapter 442, Section 442.006 (f), the exterior appearance of RTHL buildings and structures should retain their historical integrity after designation.
 A person may not change the historical or architectural integrity of a building or structure the commission has designated as a RTHL without notifying the commission in writing at least 60 days before the date on which the action causing the change is to begin.
 The THC has review authority on the exterior of the building or structure.
 Under the RTHL regulations the THC has no review authority over most interior changes unless the proposed changes have the potential to affect the exterior of the building or structure.
 Unsympathetic alterations to RTHL properties may result in the removal of the designation and marker.
 Rules governing RTHL review can be found in Texas Administrative Code, Title 13, Chapter 26, Rule 21.11.

 Even though the RTHL legislation gives the THC 60 days to review the proposed work, all reviews take place no greater than 30 days from the date the THC receives the project documentation.
 The THC reviews proposed changes to RTHL buildings and structures by applying the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 The one-page handout Recorded Texas Historic Landmarks: Review of Proposed Changes further describes this review process.
-For more information on RTHL project review, please contact your county's Division of Architecture project reviewer.
+For more information, please contact your county's Division of Architecture project reviewer.